Langevin diffusions on the torus: estimation and applications: Application to molecular dynamics

 \section{Application to molecular dynamics}

 Toroidal data arises from the representation of the backbone of a protein made of $n$ amino acids as a sequence of $n-2$ pairs of dihedral angles $(\phi,\psi)$, thus as a point in $\T^{2(n-2)}$.
 The dihedral angles capture the rotations around the N--C$_{\alpha}$ and C$_{\alpha}$--C bonds, which are the remaining degrees of freedom of the backbone (if the bond angles and bond lengths are assumed fixed to their ideal values).
-Molecular Dynamics (MD) simulations are widely employed to study the folding and the dynamical properties of proteins, providing ultra high frequency trajectories of protein structures.
-The dihedral angles of the time-varying backbone result in a trajectory $\{(\phi_{1,i\Delta},\psi_{1,i\Delta},\ldots,\phi_{n-2,i\Delta},\psi_{n-2,i\Delta})\}_{i=0}^{N}$.
+Molecular dynamics simulations are widely employed to study the folding and the dynamical properties of proteins, providing ultra high frequency trajectories of protein structures.
+The dihedral angles of the time-varying backbone result in a trajectory $\{(\phi_{1,i\Delta},\allowbreak\psi_{1,i\Delta},\allowbreak\ldots,\phi_{n-2,i\Delta},\psi_{n-2,i\Delta})\}_{i=0}^{N}$.
 Diffusive models on the torus are appropriate tools to summarize these trajectories and, once fitted, can be used as computationally affordable emulators of the physical process.\\

-We consider data from MD simulations of the protein G (Protein Data Bank identifier 1GB1) around its native state.
-This protein contains $n=56$ amino acids and, due to its relatively small size and availability of extensive experimental data, is commonly considered in the MD literature.
-The MD simulations were done using the CHARMM36 force field with the EEF1-SB solvent model \citep{Bottaro2013} during $T=100$ nanoseconds equally discretized in $10^{4}$ time cuts, which afterwards were subsampled to $N=10^{3}$.
-For the sake of illustration, we study two specific trajectories: $\{\psi_{\Delta i}\}_{i=0}^{N}$ of the $9$-th amino acid (Glycine, between Asparagine and Lysine), and $\{(\phi_{\Delta i},\psi_{\Delta i}\}_{i=0}^{N}$ of the $14$-th amino acid (Glycine, between Lysine and Glutamate).
+We consider data from molecular dynamics simulations of the protein G (Protein Data Bank identifier 1GB1) around its native state.
+This protein contains $n=56$ amino acids and, due to its relatively small size and availability of extensive experimental data, is commonly considered in the molecular dynamics literature.
+The molecular dynamics simulations were done using the CHARMM36 force field with the EEF1-SB solvent model \citep{Bottaro2013} during $T=100$ nanoseconds equally discretized in $10000$ time cuts, which afterwards were subsampled to $N=1000$.
+For the sake of illustration, we study two specific trajectories: $\{\psi_{\Delta i}\}_{i=0}^{N}$ of the $9$-th amino acid (Glycine, between Asparagine and Lysine), and $\{(\phi_{\Delta i},\psi_{\Delta i})\}_{i=0}^{N}$ of the $14$-th amino acid (Glycine, between Lysine and Glutamate).
 These one- and two-dimensional trajectories exhibit multi- and unimodal patterns that are representative of the general case.\\